Ryzen 2700 – random system freeze or lockup

 How much SOC voltage is too much?

 Generally, going beyond 1.25V is pointless, and even 1.2V should be enough.
-And if you’d like to read more about SOC voltages and why going beyond 1.3V and such high voltages, Steve from Gamers Nexus has a great article here.
+And if you’d like to read more about SOC voltages and why going beyond 1.3V and such high voltages, Steve from Gamers Nexus has a great video here.

 I think something like 1.1V to 1.2V would be enough for most scenarios.